ABorakati/PANCStudyDash-Public/README.md

 # PANCStudyDash
-Bokeh based Dashboard used for PANC Study, automatically updates graph with number of records entered over time Need to input API token, URL
+Bokeh based Dashboard used for PANC Study, automatically updates graph with number of records entered over time

+Need to input API token, URL to graph.py to work

 Needs to be hosted, currently adapted for hosting on Heroku